aman-106/google-sheets-clone/README.md

   - The frontend is implemented using a modern JavaScript framework (e.g., React) for building interactive UI components.
   - Components are structured to handle user inputs, display grid data, and facilitate data flow between UI and backend services.

-- **Backend (Server-Side):**
-  - The backend may include services for data persistence, authentication, and computation (e.g., formula evaluation).
-  - Data is stored and managed using a database system (e.g., SQL or NoSQL database) to enable scalability and data integrity.

 #### Interaction Flow